06 May Ryan B, Purchasing Associate

 I took a human resources course called Collective Bargaining that was very useful.
 Because I had already dealt in union environments, I knew I needed to take that course.

 I did a cost/benefit analysis before I went for the MBA.
 This helped me decide on a full-time program and led me to go where I could get a good financial aid package.
-I was given a scholarship at the University of Illinois that tipped the balance for me to make the numbers work out.
+I was given a scholarship at Stern that tipped the balance for me to make the numbers work out.

 I was already earning a good living as an engineer with five years of manufacturing experience.
 (Don’t overlook how important it is to weigh the potential income gained and MBA knowledge, which means future upward mobility, against the income lost by being in school for two years.)